opencloud-community/ot-controller/docs/developer/signaling/moderation.md

 ### SentToWaitingRoom

 Received by a participant if they were sent to the waiting room with the [SendToWaitingRoom](#sendtowaitingroom) Command.
-This will be the last message before the websocket is closed by the server-side.

-The frontend client is responsible for actually retrying to join the room and ending up in the waiting room.
+The websocket connection will be kept open, but the participant state will be reset as if the participant just joined the waiting room.

 #### Fields